ajgreenwell/HeapManager/README.md

      a number of functions that can be called to explicitly allocate, free and coalesce dynamic memory blocks.
 See [heap-manager.c](/heap-manager.c) for the source code.
-  2. A garbage collector that can automatically detect unused memory on the heap and deallocate it appropriately.
+  2. A garbage collector that can automatically detect unused memory on the simulated heap and deallocate it appropriately.
 See [garbage-collector.c](/garbage-collector.c) for the source code.